-I, do solemnly and sincerely declare that: 1.
-I am a director / the Chief Executive Officer / the sole director and Chief Executive Officer [delete as applicable] the Company Secretary of the applicant (named in the application form accompanying this declaration); 2. the information provided in this application is true and correct to the best of my knowledge; 3.
-I am aware of the requirements under the Water Industry Competition Act 2006 (NSW) (WIC Act) for the licence being applied for; the applicant corporation is not, for the purpose of section 10(3)(a) of the WIC Act, a disqualified corporation (as defined in the Dictionary of the WIC Act); 5. the applicant corporation is not, for the purpose of section 10(3)(b) of the WIC Act, a related entity of a disqualified corporation (as defined in the Dictionary of the WIC Act) that would have a direct or indirect interest in, or influence on, the carrying out of the activities that the licence (the subject of the application in relation to which this declaration is made), if granted, would authorise; 6.
-I have the authority to make this application on behalf of the applicant (named in the application form accompanying this declaration); and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Oaths Act 1900 (NSW).
-Name of person making the declaration: Stephen J. McKewen Title of person making the application: Chief Executive Officer and Director Signature of person making the declaration: Declared at [place]: Sydney, New South Wales On [date]: 27/9/18 In the presence of an authorised witness, who states: I [insert name of authorised witness] Jonathan Gunn a [insert qualification to be authorised witness] Solicitor of the Supreme Court of NSW, NSW Law Society Number: 11246 certify the following matters concerning the making of this statutory declaration by the person who made it: [ please cross out any text that does not apply] I saw the face of the person or I did not see the face of the person because the person was wearing a face covering, but I am satisfied that the person had a special justification for not removing the covering.
-2. I have known the person for at least 12 months or I have confirmed the person's identity using an identification document and the document I relied on was [describe identification document relied on]
+I, do solemnly and sincerely declare that:

+- 1. I am a director/the Chief Executive Officer (Acting)/the sole director and Chief Executive Officer (delete as applicable] of the applicant corporation (named in this application form). - The information provided in this application is true and correct to the best of my knowledge. - 3.
+I am aware of the requirements under the Water Industry Competition Act 2006 (NSW) (WIC Act) for the licence being applied for. - 4.
+The applicant corporation is not, for the purpose of section 10(3)(a) of the WIC Act, a disqualified corporation (as defined in the Dictionary of the WIC Act). - 5.
+The applicant corporation is not, for the purpose of section 10(3)(b) of the WIC Act, a related entity of a disqualified corporation (as defined in the Dictionary of the WIC Act) that would have a direct or indirect interest in, or influence on, the carrying out of the activities that the licence (the subject of the application in relation to which this declaration is made), if granted, would authorise. - 6.
+I have the authority to make this application on behalf of the applicant corporation (named in this application form).

+the Oaths Act 1900 (NSW).

+Name of person making the declaration: Robert Charles Gittins

+Title of person making the declaration: Chief Executive Officer (Acting), Central Park Water Pty Ltd

+Signature of person making the declaration:

+Declared at [place]: Sydney

+[place]: Sydney On [date]: 30 September 2019

+In the presence of an authorised witness, who states: I [insert name of authorised witness] To nathon C.M.
+Gunn a [insert qualification to be authorised witness] Les machitier admitted in Now, PN 11246

+certify the following matters concerning the making of this statutory declaration by the person who made it: [cross out any text that does not apply]

+I saw the face of the person or I did not see the face of the person-because the person was wearing a face covering, but I am satisfied that the person had a special justification for not removing the covering.
+I have known the person for at least 12 months or I have confirmed the person's identity using an identification document and the document I relied on was

+[describe identification document relied on]

+Signature of authorised witness: Date: